 Eligibility Process and Application:

-- Students must complete an online application.
-Students will be invited to participate based on information received from the SAS Transfer Center as to intended major and attending a STAR day by July 16, 2016.
+- Students will be invited to complete an LLC application based on information received from the SAS Transfer Center as to intended major and if you have attended one of the first three STAR days.

-- This application DOES NOT replace filing a housing application through the Enrollment Pathway.
+- The LLC application DOES NOT replace filing a housing application through the Enrollment Pathway.
 You MUST complete a housing application and contract for final placement into this Living-Learning Community.

-- Admission decision will be made on a rolling basis.
+- Admittance to the SAS Transfer Knights LLC will be made on a rolling basis.
 Decisions will be made once all of the following have occurred: